 One of the biggest frustrations with dog boots is that they can fall off.
 Canada Pooch Suspender Boots are the perfect solution for keeping the boots secure and in place.
 The water-resistant fabric makes them perfect for snow, ice, and slush.

 Your dog may be less than thrilled to try on his new boots.
-If you struggle to get the boots on and keep them on your reluctance dog, you are not alone.
+If you struggle to get the boots on and keep them on your reluctant dog, you are not alone.
 Training your dog to wear boots takes practice and consistent instruction.
 Plus, lots of treats.

 Some dogs just won't wear boots, and other dogs who are more suited for cold weather may not need a fully insulated boot.
-However, these dogs can still benefit from road chemical and salt protection and wintertime dryness by using a dog boot alternative.
-The foot gear protects paws from cold temperatures.

 Paw wax is a thick wax that you place on the bottom of your dog's paws to protect them from the salt and road chemicals and snow and ice on your walks.
 It will keep your dog's footpads from drying out and subsequently cracking or splitting and provides a nominal waterproof barrier.